Skip to main content

 Deployment boundary

-Centralizes MCP server lifecycle and policy boundaries for internal tools and agent access.
+Centralizes MCP server lifecycle, daemon routing, context memory, and policy boundaries for internal tools and agent access.

 Integration boundary

-Defines how agents reach internal systems with auditable routing and least-privilege intent.
+Defines how agents reach internal systems with bounded context, auditable routing, and least-privilege intent.

 fi-fhir

-Healthcare-focused ingestion and transformation workflows (HL7v2 to FHIR) with profile-driven, testable data handling.
+Healthcare-focused ingestion and transformation workflows across HL7v2, FHIR, CSV, EDI X12, and CDA/CCDA with profile-driven, testable data handling.

 Deployment boundary